 Tip #15: Sending Models to a 3D Printing Software

-Using the Print command from the main menu, you can set up printer properties and pick the 3D print utility or print preparation tool to slice the model and send it directly to the 3D printer.
+Using the Print command from the main menu, you can set up printer properties and pick the print preparation tool or slicing program to slice the model and send it directly to the 3D printer.

 Try Professional Stereolithography 3D Printing